apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 5 - Add Security Policies/README.md

  - In the `Products` section, next to the entry for `{your-initials} Hospitality Basic Product`, click `Show` in the `Consumer Key` and `Consumer Secret` columns to display the generated keys

- **Note:** Since you selected `Key Approval Type: Automatic` when you created the API product, the API key is automatically approved and you can view it immediately
+ **Note:** Since you selected `Key Approval Type: Automatic` when you created the API product, the API key is automatically approved and you can view it immediately.

-If you had selected `Approval Type: Manual`, you would need to click `Approve` in the `Actions` column to approve the API key.
+If you had selected `Approval Type: Manual`, you would need to click `Approve` in the `Actions` column to approve the API key, before it could be used.

 The way the `{your-initials}_hotels` proxy is configured, as of now, the Consumer Key (i.e. the API Key) is the only key that the `iExplore App` will need to access the `{your-initials}_hotels` proxy resources.
-You will use the Consumer Secret (i.e. the API Secret) in the next section when the security policy is changed from API Key Verification to an OAuth Token Validation policy.
+You will not use the Consumer Secret (i.e. the API Secret, or Client Secret) at this time.
+You will use the `Consumer Secret` in the next section when the security policy is changed from API Key Verification to an OAuth Token Validation policy.

 ### Re-testing the API Key Verification Policy